E-MailRelay

 • --server-smtp-config <config> (-Z)

-Configures the SMTP server protocol using a comma-separated list of optional features, including 'pipelining', 'chunking', 'smtputf8', and 'smtputf8strict'.
+Configures the SMTP server protocol using a comma-separated list of optional features, including 'pipelining', 'chunking', 'smtputf8', 'smtputf8strict', 'nostrictparsing' and 'noalabels'.

 • --size <bytes> (-M)